Greece Tourist Tax

 Note: In luxury resorts or all-suite properties, fees may reach EUR 10 per night regardless of season.

-Who Has to Pay the Greek Tourist Tax?
+Who has to pay the Greek Tourist Tax?

 All foreign visitors